FIRST Tech Challenge: Events

+Robots of teams Howard Dynamics 23840 and Chaos 4848 at the 2026 FIRST World Championship in Houston, Texas.

 Official FTC events are Qualifying or Championship Tournaments; unofficial events are Scrimmage Tournaments.
 Based on their performance in their Regional/State Championships (US) teams were invited to one of the World Championship based on predetermined advancement criteria.
-Winners of Qualifying Tournaments are invited to Championship Tournaments and until 2017-18 winners of Championship tournaments were then invited to Super-Regional Tournaments.
+Winners of Qualifying Tournaments are invited to Championship Tournaments and until 2017–18 winners of Championship tournaments were then invited to Super-Regional Tournaments.
 After the winning alliances of the two championships were declared, they were invited to participate in the Festival of Champions in Manchester, New Hampshire to determine the FTC World Champion.
 On January 10, 2018, FTC announced that Super-Regionals will be abolished after the 2017–2018 season.
 Due to this, the number of FTC teams that attend each World Championship was increased from 128 to 160 starting in 2019.
-In the 2021-2022 season and onwards, only 1 World Championship is held in Houston.
-As of 2025, this event hosts 256 teams.
+In the 2021–2022 season and onwards, only 1 World Championship is held in Houston.
+As of 2026, this event now hosts 336 teams, with six individual divisions which teams are split into.

 Teams advance from one level of competition to the next based on the advancement criteria laid out in that year's Competition Manual.
 The Advancement criteria were changed for the 2015–2016 season to add criteria 7 "Winning Alliance, 2nd Team selected" and 13 "Finalist Alliance, 2nd Team selected," shifting the successive criteria down one position.
-In the 2025-2026 season, the advancement criteria was completely redone to benefit all-around teams.
+In the 2025–2026 season, the advancement criteria was completely redone to benefit all-around teams.

 Awards

-In addition to the Winning and Finalist Alliances receiving recognition for their field performance; the following list includes awards presented at official Championship and Qualifying Tournaments based on judging criterion including engineering notebook, team interview, observation, and/or field performance, etc: Award winners and finalists, especially those of the Inspire Award, are given higher priority for advancement to the next level of competition.
-Optional awards are not given at every competition and do not increase a team’s chances to advance.
+In addition to the Winning and Finalist Alliances receiving recognition for their field performance; the following list includes awards presented at official Championship and Qualifying Tournaments based on judging criterion including engineering notebook, team interview, observation, and/or field performance, etc.: Award winners and finalists, especially those of the Inspire Award, are given higher priority for advancement to the next level of competition.
+Optional awards are not given at every competition and do not increase a team's chances to advance.